Back to Blog

 1. Action Plan Generation: Using its high-context reasoning core, the CEO Agent decomposes the high-level vision into a multi-phase Business Action Plan.

-2. Agentic Architecture Mapping: The CEO Agent identifies the specific cognitive gaps and functional needs required to execute the plan (e.g., needing a "Logistics Optimizer," a "Quantitative Compliance Officer," or a "Growth Hacker").
+2. Agentic Architecture Mapping: The CEO Agent identifies the specific cognitive gaps and functional needs required to execute the plan—for example, needing a "Logistics Optimizer," a "Quantitative Compliance Officer," a "Growth Hacker," a "Product Owner Agent," or a "Financial Control Agent."

 3. Dynamic Provisioning: The CEO Agent then programmatically implements new sub-agents.
-It provisions their compute resources, assigns their specialized LLM backends (choosing between "Flash" models for speed or "Ultra" models for reasoning), and grants them secure, scoped access to the company’s internal data via the Agentic Operating System.
+It provisions their compute resources, assigns their specialized LLM backends—choosing between faster "Flash" models for routine execution and stronger reasoning models for high-stakes analysis—and grants them secure, scoped access to the company’s internal data via the Agentic Operating System.

-4. Delegation of Authority: The CEO Agent issues cryptographic "Authority Tokens" to these sub-agents, delegating the power to execute trades, sign contracts within budget limits, and manage API-driven operational workflows.
+4. Delegation of Authority: The CEO Agent issues signed, auditable "Authority Tokens" or scoped credentials to these sub-agents, delegating the power to execute approved workflows, update systems of record, sign contracts within budget limits where legally allowed, and manage API-driven operational processes.

-This self-assembling team structure allows the business to scale its "employee" count from one to one thousand instantly, purely based on the complexity of the task at hand.
+This self-assembling team structure allows the business to scale its digital-agent capacity from one to one thousand instantly, purely based on the complexity of the task at hand—provided that every agent operates inside clear governance, audit, and permission boundaries.

 4. Architecture of a CEO AI Agent